Raymond-Iacobacci/TheDebtCollectorsRepository/README.md

 This documentation provides a step-by-step guide to setting up a Google Cloud Project on the Google Cloud Console, integrating Cloud SQL, and setting up OAuth 2.0.

 ## Prerequisites
-- A Google account (Gmail or G Suite account).
+- A Google account
-- Billing information (if you plan to use paid features).
+- Billing information

 ## Step-by-Step Instructions